CVM Distinguished Graduate Alumni Award

 Dr. Susan J. Tornquist (’96 Ph.D.)
 Graduate Alumni Award

-Susan Tornquist is the dean for the College of Veterinary Medicine and Professor of Clinical Pathology at Oregon State University.
+Susan Tornquist is the dean of the College of Veterinary Medicine and Professor of Clinical Pathology at Oregon State University.
 She continues to head a diagnostic clinical pathology lab and provides diagnostic services in addition to teaching several courses in the professional program.
 Her research has most recently focused on hematology, infectious, and metabolic diseases of camelids, and diagnostic techniques in a variety of animal species.
 Dr. Tornquist joined the Oregon State University College of Veterinary Medicine faculty in 1996 and was appointed associate dean for Student and Academic Affairs in 2005.
 She worked in private veterinary practice for six years before returning to academia.
 She earned a Doctor of Veterinary Medicine degree from Colorado State University before working as a resident at WSU.
 She is board certified in clinical pathology.

 Awarded in 2018